Companion to a Stage-1 registered report

 6%

-Illustrative shares, not data — this is the attraction effect with a frequency decoy, one of the seven effects the study tests.
-The study's real baselines are calibrated so the two starting options are close to evenly preferred, because an effect has no room to appear when one option already dominates.
+The shares above are illustrative.
+The structure is the attraction effect with a frequency decoy, one of the seven effects the study tests.
+The study's real baselines were calibrated in a completed three-wave pre-test so the two starting options are close to evenly preferred, because an effect has no room to appear when one option already dominates.

 The study's main result